 In an era where the power of antibiotics is threatened by their inadequate and overuse, it is imperative that we understand the influence of antibiotics on both pathogens and hosts during colonisation and disease.
 This study has showed that the effect of antibiotic intervention should be integrated with the study of host-pathogen interactions.
 It is known that antibiotics can interact with immune cells (Ianaro et al. 2000) and therefore can potentially affect the physiology of disease outside of the scope of antibiotic-resistance.
 More work is thus needed on the impact of antibiotic intervention on the host immune response during infection as it is important that therapeutic strategies boost, or at least conserve, a proper immune response.
 Specifically, in the context of staphylococcal infections, how antibiotics influence the outcome of the immune bottleneck needs to be elucidated.
-The immune bottleneck may indeed constitute a therapeutic breakpoint to lower the selection of resistant mutants in patients and prevent bacterial replication.
+The immune bottleneck may indeed constitute a therapeutic breakpoint to lower the selection of resistant mutants in treated patients and prevent bacterial replication.

+First, future work should focus on testing the impact of sub-inhibitory antibiotic concentrations in our model for a broader range of drugs, especially those that are relevant to current treatment strategies.
+The model and tools used in the present study could be applied differently to investigate further the impact of antibiotics and the immune response on clonal expansion.
+The effect of antibiotic intervention on zebrafish can be analysed by quantifying the expression of key pro- and anti-inflammatory immune cytokines in infected and non-infected zebrafish embryos.
+The hypothesis would be that a change, induced by antibiotics, in the immune response and resistant clones being favoured are linked.
+Counteracting that immune change – using recombinant cytokines or drugs – would therefore change the post mortem strain ratios.
+As a minimum, clonal expansion should be stochastic during antibiotic treatment to slow down the selection of resistant clones.
+However, how such an intervention could be applied to patients would remain a problem in the case of late diagnosis of the infection or poor treatment compliance.

 The role of microbial interactions in disease is still not well known, with most data coming from the study of the microbiome in patients (Johnson et al. 2015).
+Owing to studies like this, it is now clear that the diversity in commensal microorganism determines the susceptibility to certain types of infections.
+However, cooperation between pathogens after the initial colonisation and entry inside the host is not well documented.
+Our findings indicate that such interactions are possible and can even be synergistic.